Artists: Živa Drvarič, Stephan Genser, Gašper Kunšič, Anna Lerchbaumer, Sarah Pedde, Martin Schlögl, Marit Wolters, Hui Ye

 1 – 31 October 2016

-As part of the exhibition an artist’s talk, expanding on the curatorial concept with a focus on the exhibited artworks, took place on Saturday 29 October, 12pm-2pm.
+As part of the exhibition an artists’ talk was conducted which expanded on the curatorial concept using some of the resultant works and a detailed dialogical exploration of the importance of process to this project by the artists.
+This talk took place on Saturday 29th October.
 The talk was led by Klaus Speidel, an image theorist, art critic and curator.